scrapy/scrapy/docs/topics/scrapyd.rst

 you want to implement your own custom Scrapyd.
 The components are pluggable and can be changed, if you're familiar with the `Twisted Application Framework`_ which Scrapyd is implemented in.

+Starting from 0.11, Scrapyd also provides a minimal :ref:`web interface
+<topics-scrapyd-webui>`.

 Starting Scrapyd
 ================